 In identifying and recommending nominees for directors, the Nominating and Corporate Governance Committee may consider, among other factors, diversity of relevant experience, expertise and background.

-During the fiscal year ended December 31, 2020, the Nominating and Corporate Governance Committee met twice, including telephonic meetings.
+During the fiscal year ended December 31, 2021, the Nominating and Corporate Governance Committee met two times.

 Director Selection Process